 ATMs and credit cards

-ATMs in Italy are known to locals as bancomat.
+ATMs in Italy are known to locals as bancomats.
 They are widely available in cities and towns.
-They are user-friendly as expats will be able to choose their preferred language at the beginning of the transaction.
-ATMs often have a daily withdrawal limit and expats can check this with their bank.
+They are user-friendly, as expats can choose their preferred language at the beginning of the transaction.
+ATMs often have a daily withdrawal limit, and expats can check this with their bank.

 As is the case in many other countries, larger stores usually accept debit and credit cards in Italy.
 This can often be confirmed by credit card logos displayed on windows and at till points.
 The most common card companies in Italy are CartaSi, Visa and MasterCard.
 Diners Club and American Express are also available in certain areas.

-Expats should be aware that international accounts often have hefty transaction fees, especially when it comes to drawing money from a credit card.
+Expats should be aware that international accounts often have hefty transaction fees, especially when drawing money from a credit card.
 They can check these international charges with their bank before leaving.

-Card cloning does occasionally occur in Italy, so expats should be vigilant when paying with credit cards or drawing money from an ATM.
+Card cloning occasionally occurs in Italy, so expats should be vigilant when paying with credit cards or drawing money from an ATM.

 Taxes in Italy

 Taxes in Italy are collected by the Italian Agency of Revenue (Agenzia delle Entrate), which has offices at national, regional and provincial levels.

 Expats working in Italy will require a tax number.
 This is needed for most paperwork, such as opening a bank account, signing official contracts and starting a new job.
 To get one, an expat would need to take their passport or ID document to a provincial tax office (ufficio imposte) and fill out an official form to apply for one.

 Income tax in Italy is progressive, which means that the more an expat earns, the more tax they may be subject to.
 Expats who are subject to taxation in Italy will have to pay direct tax to the central agency of revenue as well as regional and local taxes.

-Given the complexity of dealing with tax, especially in a different language, expats should consider seeking professional advice to navigate the system of taxation in Italy.
+Given the complexity of dealing with tax, especially in a different language, expats should consider seeking professional advice to navigate the taxation system in Italy.